Skip to main content

 • Deployment: Via PaymentOperatorFactory

-• Configuration: 10 slots for conditions and recorders
+• Configuration: 10 slots for conditions and hooks

 • Use Cases: Marketplace, subscriptions, streaming, grants, custom flows